SpectrumIM/www/documentation/development/protocol.md

 ### Answering PING message

 PING message has to be answered with PONG.
 To Answer this message, just generate WrapperMessage using the module generated from protocol.proto and set the type to TYPE_PONG.
-Now serialie the message, prepend it with its size as defined above and send it to Spectrum 2.
+Now serialize the message, prepend it with its size as defined above and send it to Spectrum 2.

 Once you answer the PING request properly, Spectrum 2 will show following message in log: